GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

     WSGIApplicationGroup %{GLOBAL}

-Extension modules for which this is known to be necessary are any which have been developed using SWIG and for which the '-threads' option was supplied to 'swig' when the bindings were generated.
+Extension modules for which this is known to be necessary are any which have been developed using SWIG and for which the ``-threads`` option was supplied to 'swig' when the bindings were generated.
 One example of this is the 'dbxml' module, a Python wrapper for the Berkeley Database, previously developed by !SleepyCat Software, but now managed by Oracle.
 Another package